BharathChandraNaiduAyyalu/RideIT-Data-Analysis-Dashboard/README.md

-### NOTE:i don't have an microsoft account to publish my dashboard interactivitly.You can analyze my work in above link.
+### NOTE:I don't have an microsoft account to publish my dashboard interactivitly.You can analyze my work in above link.